Connor Bedard Game Preview: Blackhawks vs. Golden Knights

 Bedard Season Stats Insights

-- Bedard has scored a goal in one of five games this season.
+- Bedard has a goal in two of seven games this season, but has to post a multi-goal effort.

-- In three of five games this year, Bedard has recorded a point, but he has no games yet with multiple points.
+- In four of seven games this season, Bedard has registered a point, but he has no games yet with multiple points.

-- In two of five contests this season, Bedard has had an assist, but he has not recorded multiple assists in a game yet.
+- Bedard has an assist in two of seven games, but hasn't registered more than one in any game this season.

-- The implied probability is 58.2% that Bedard hits the over on his points prop total based on the odds.
+- Bedard has an implied probability of 57.1% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.